 Wagon Mound is a tiny village located in the state of New Mexico.
-With a population of 265 people and just one neighborhood, Wagon Mound is the 146th largest community in New Mexico.
-Much of the housing stock in Wagon Mound was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 263 people and just one neighborhood, Wagon Mound is the 146th largest community in New Mexico.
+Wagon Mound has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wagon Mound is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Wagon Mound isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wagon Mound are a mix of both white- and blue-collar jobs.
 Overall, Wagon Mound is a village of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Wagon Mound who work in business and financial occupations (45.82%), teaching (16.30%), and sales jobs (8.81%).

-Wagon Mound is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Wagon Mound does not have a public transit system used by locals to get to and from work.

-The overall education level of Wagon Mound citizens is substantially higher than the typical US community, as 33.27% of adults in Wagon Mound have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Wagon Mound citizens is substantially higher than the typical US community, as 33.27% of adults in Wagon Mound have at least a bachelor's degree.

 The per capita income in Wagon Mound in 2022 was $29,888, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,552 for a family of four.
 However, Wagon Mound contains both very wealthy and poor people as well.